License GuideSOC 17-2151

 License.

-Geotechnical engineers survey underground sites to map soil and rock conditions before construction or mining begins.
-They recommend support systems and extraction methods that balance safety, cost, and environmental impact.
-On the job, they inspect work areas for hazards, test ground stability, and evaluate equipment performance.
-Many design and oversee safety programs to protect workers from cave-ins, ground failures, and other subsurface risks.
+Geotechnical engineers survey underground sites to assess soil and rock conditions before construction or mining projects begin.
+They analyze findings to recommend proper support systems, extraction methods, and equipment that balance safety, cost, and environmental impact.
+On the job, they inspect work areas for hazards, evaluate geological risks, and may develop mine safety programs.
+Their assessments prevent costly failures and protect workers underground.

 At a Glance